-This team works our outlets over the festival weekend selling tickets, artist CDs, raffles, merchandise and drink tokens as well as exchanging wristbands for pre-purchased tickets.
+This team works our outlets over the festival selling day & weekend tickets, merchandise as well as exchanging wristbands for pre-purchased tickets.
 They also help out our guests with information.

 Everyone one of our festival guests will meet someone from this team over the weekend, and in most cases will it will be the first Blues at Bridgetown person they interact with.
 This team welcomes them to our event as well as the town, leaving our guests with a great first and lasting impression.
 They are cheerful, adaptable, good listeners and confident handling money.

 The administration team is the one that keeps the organisation running day-in, day-out, every day of the year.
 They coordinate all the office activities – everything from managing correspondence and applications of all kinds, accounts, filing, answering queries … you know, all those office type things!

 There is always something to do in the office and help during the year is always welcome.
 The Admin team are resourceful, organised, understand the importance of confidentiality, great at multi-tasking and most of all, enjoy a laugh!

 >How long do I have to volunteer for during the event?